-Neither PORTUG 280 nor POTUG 415 may be counted toward the 18 credits for the Portuguese minor.
+Constraints.
+Neither PORTUG 280 nor PORTUG 415 may be counted toward the 18 credits for the Portuguese minor.

-Cognates.
-Students pursuing the minor in Portuguese may petition to have up to 3 cognate courses (no more than 9 credits) from other units (for example, History, Afro-American and African Studies, as well as Latin American and Caribbean Studies), taught in English, which have a Brazilian, Lusophone African, and/or Portuguese focus to count for the minor.
-Cognate courses must be approved in advance by a Portuguese advisor in the department of Romance Languages & Literatures

-Constraints: At least 9 of the 18 credits for the minor must be taken in residence or in a study abroad program affiliated with the University of Michigan.
+Students pursuing the minor in Portuguese may petition to have up to three courses (no more than 9 credits) from other units (for example, History, Afro-American and African Studies, as well as Latin American and Caribbean Studies), taught in English, which have a Brazilian, Lusophone African, and/or Portuguese focus to count for the minor.
+Courses from outside the PORTUG subject be approved in advance by a Portuguese advisor in the department of Romance Languages & LiteraturesResidency Requirement: At least 9 of the 18 credits for the minor must be taken in residence or in a study abroad program affiliated with the University of Michigan.